David310517/Automation/README.md

 - VRF and routing info per site
 - An Excel inventory to pass to deployment teams
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-SD-WAN Migration GUI Tool
+🌐 SD-WAN Migration GUI Tool (Python + GUI)

-A modern PySide6-based GUI application continuation of the Circuit information Tool for network engineers to automate the extraction, mapping, and organization of WAN circuit data for SD-WAN migrations.
+A modern PySide6-based GUI application—continuation of the Cisco Circuit Info Tool—for network engineers to automate the extraction, mapping, and organization of WAN circuit data for SD-WAN migrations.
 Designed to work with output from the Circuit Info Collector tool as part of a seamless migration workflow.

-Features
+🔧 Features
-User-Friendly GUI:
+✅ User-Friendly GUI

-Select source Circuit Info Excel workbook and Migration Planning workbook.
+📂 Select source Circuit Info Excel workbook (from Circuit Info Collector)

+📋 Select Migration Planning workbook (destination for results)

-Output file selector for new Excel results.
+💾 Output file selector for new Excel export

-Option to process all sheets, or a specific sheet only.
+📑 Option to process all sheets, or a specific sheet only

-Configurable starting row.
+🔢 Configurable starting row for data insertion

-Persistent user configuration (remembers your last settings).
+📝 Persistent user configuration—remembers last settings

-Automation & Parsing:
+🤖 Automation & Parsing

-Reads per-site and per-circuit data, extracting key details (provider, handoff, VLAN, bandwidth, interface descriptions, circuit IDs, IPs, peers).
+🏷️ Extracts key details: provider, handoff (fiber/copper), VLAN, bandwidth, circuit IDs, interface descriptions, IPs, peers

-Identifies public/private provider types using keywords and regex.
+🌎 Identifies public/private provider types using keywords and regex

-Auto-maps primary/secondary circuits into the migration planning sheet.
+🔄 Auto-maps primary and secondary circuits into the migration planning sheet

-Cleans and normalizes circuit description fields.
+🧹 Cleans and normalizes circuit descriptions for records

-Detects handoff type (fiber/copper), calculates subnet prefix, and peer IPs automatically.
+📶 Calculates subnet prefix, peer IPs, and handoff type automatically

-Progress Tracking:
+📈 Progress Tracking

-Live progress bar in the GUI.
+⏳ Live progress bar in the GUI

-Error handling and completion pop-up.
+⚠️ Error handling and completion popup

-Professional Look:
+🌙 Professional Look

-Clean, modern interface using qdarkstyle.
+Clean, modern dark interface using qdarkstyle

-Dependencies
+📋 Requirements
 Python 3.x

 PySide6